lsst-ts/ts_tma/docs/tma_main-axes_encoder-system-measurements/Encoder-System-Measurements.md

 TMA software.
 In normal operation, this happens every time AZ or EL is powered ON after being both OFF.

 The value of the *relative position* is sent by the EIB as a composed number, 48 bits.
 This number has 32 bits for the period (counting the number of lines in the tape that the head passes over, NumberOfCountedLines) and 16 bits for the phase (the space between two lines, DistanceBetweenLines).
-So, the data sent by the EIB can be interpreted as TODO: (no entiendo esto ->) NumberOfCountedLines.DistanceBetweenLines (lines).
-This is, if the lines passed over by the head is 33 and the has moved 55% of the distance to the next line, the data can sent by EIB could be interpreted as 33.55 lines passed over by the head).
+This is, if the lines passed over by the head are 33 and the has moved 55% of the distance to the next line, the data can sent by EIB could be interpreted as 33.55 lines passed over by the head.
 The distance between lines is 40um, so the data sent by the EIB can be multiplied by a constant value that converts this data into *rad* or *deg*, this constant will be the *headGain* and is obtained using the formula
 $headGain (\frac{deg}{lines})=arctg(\frac{40um}{RadiusOfTheTapeLocation}) \approx \frac{40um}{RadiusOfTheTapeLocation}$

 The operations done with the data sent by the EIB to obtain angular degrees are: